What do I need to know before retiring in Mazatlan?

 When we asked people what advice they would give someone preparing to move to Mazatlan, they said...

 "Do it!
 Mazatlan is a wonderful place to live!
 We have annual Carnaval and Motorcycle Week celebrations, and there is always some activity going on.
 There is drug violence, but it is extremely rare for expats to be affected in any way by it.
 Use the same cautions you would use in any large city.
 Bring only your electronics, clothes, and things you absolutely can't live without, because moving your goods is very expensive, and prices for replacing them here are very reasonable.
 Learn as much Spanish as you can (of course!); for a tourist city there were not as many English speaking merchants and service people as I thought there would be.
-Make an effort to speak Spanish to the people, even if you mangle the language, they will think much more highly of you for trying," wrote a member who made the move to Mazatlan, Mexico.
+Make an effort to speak Spanish to the people, even if you mangle the language, they will think much more highly of you for trying," said a member in Mazatlan, Mexico.

 Connect